The New People

-The New People is a 1969 American television series on ABC that focused on a group of young college students who were returning from a trip in Southeast Asia when their plane crashed on an island in the south Pacific Ocean.
-This program is an extremely rare example of a regularly scheduled network television series with 45-minute-long episodes (which ABC did to try and counteract the competition in the 8:00-9:00 slot, which included Rowan & Martin's Laugh-In); it aired at 8:15 (ET), immediately after The Music Scene, another 45-minute program.
-Less than four months after its premiere, ABC canceled the show.
+The New People is a 1969–70 American television series on ABC that focused on a group of young college students who were returning to the United States from a trip in Southeast Asia when their plane crashed on a deserted island in the remote South Pacific Ocean.
+This program is an extremely rare example of a regularly scheduled network television series with 45-minute-long episodes (which ABC proposed to counteract the competition in the 8:00–9:00 p.m. slot, which included Rowan & Martin's Laugh-In); it aired at 8:15 p.m.
+(ET), immediately after The Music Scene, another 45-minute program.
+It is also distinctive because its unusual premise made it perhaps the only American television series of its era that engages with the social, political, and cultural issues raised by the youth rebellion of the late 1960s through the genre of speculative fiction.
+Less than four months after its premiere, ABC canceled the show, but it remains a largely forgotten precedent for the later and more successful television series Lost.

 Plot

-A plane is shown carrying a number of college students back to the United States after a trip to Southeast Asia for a goodwill tour arranged by the State Department goes awry when they become outspoken about being used as a tool of goodwill that leads to the tour being called off.
-However, the plane crashes on an island, leaving only a select number of students alive, with the only surviving adult dying from his wounds not long after the crash.
-The surviving students are the only human life remaining on the island with no radio.
-The island, soon learned to be named Bomano, is discovered to be unusual in that it was built up as a site for a potential above-ground nuclear test which never took place, leaving all of the buildings and supplies untouched and ready for use by the survivors.

-The New People reflected the youth-oriented counterculture of the 1960s.
-All people over 30 were now dead, and it was up to the young people to start a new society on the island, which would see bouts of sexism and racism in the fight to establish order.
-The pilot episode was written by Rod Serling, credited as "John Phillips."
+A group of college students are flying back to the United States after a goodwill tour to Southeast Asia arranged by the State Department goes awry when they become outspoken about being used as tools of the government and the tour is called off.
+However, during a severe storm, the plane crashes on a deserted island, leaving only a select number of students alive; the sole surviving adult dies from his wounds not long after the crash.
+The survivors, with no radio, are the only humans on the island.
+They learn that the island is Bomano, which has been built up as a site for a potential above-ground nuclear test that never took place, leaving all of the buildings and supplies untouched and ready for use.
+The New People reflects the youth-oriented counterculture of the 1960s.
+All people over 30 are now dead, and it is up to the young people to start a new society on the island, which will see bouts of sexism and racism in the fight to establish order.
+The pilot episode is written by Rod Serling, credited as "John Phillips."